Western Pennsylvania Conservancy

 The Conservancy stewards and preserves Fallingwater, the world-renowned house designed in 1935 by world-renowned architect Frank Lloyd Wright for Pittsburgh department store owner Edgar J. Kaufmann and his family.

 Fallingwater was entrusted to the Conservancy in 1963 by Edgar Kaufmann, jr. One year later, Fallingwater opened as a museum and welcomed visitors from around the world.
-Today, more than 5.5 million people have visited and explored Fallingwater.
 The Conservancy continues its award-winning preservation efforts at Fallingwater and takes pride in the wide variety of educational programs and opportunities available to students, teachers, artists and adult learners.

 In keeping with Wright’s philosophy of organic architecture and people living in harmony with nature, the Conservancy strives to carry on the legacy of Fallingwater as the Kaufmann family and Wright would have intended.